MenuClose

 Energy and Natural Resources Finance Group

-Photo of Managing Executive Officer, Global Head of Energy and Natural Resources Finance Group
+Photo of Senior Executive Managing Officer, Global Head of Energy and Natural Resources Finance Group

-In accordance with its mission to ensure a stable supply of energy and natural resources that are important for Japan, the Energy and Natural Resources Finance Group has provided financing for projects that contribute to energy security and stronger supply chain resilience.
-Moreover, from the perspective of carbon neutrality, in recent years we have focused efforts on realizing a green transformation (GX) and implementing innovative technologies, among other issues.
-We also work to resolve social issues in the Global South, in countries of Africa, Central and South America, and the Middle East, as well as in former Soviet republics in Central Asia and the Caucasus.
+In accordance with its mission to ensure a stable supply of the energy and natural resources that are essential for Japan, the Energy and Natural Resources Finance Group has provided financing for projects that contribute to energy security and stronger supply chain resilience.
+Moreover, from the perspective of carbon neutrality, in recent years we have focused efforts on realizing a green transformation and the implementing innovative technologies, among other issues.
+We also work to solve social issues in the Global South, in countries of Africa, Central and South America, and the Middle East, as well as in former Soviet republics in Central Asia and the Caucasus.

 AMANO Tatsushi